sbibek086/Git-and-Github-Guides/README.md

 ---
 # Chapter 7 - Working with Boilerplates - Problems faced and its solutions:
-[Boilerplate repos](https://github.com/sbibek086/boilerplate) are great way to speed up dev process - lot faster than w the sdk ways in my still novice opinion.
-Still is unchartered territory to me.
+[Boilerplate repos](https://github.com/sbibek086/boilerplate) are great way to speed up dev process - lot faster than w sdk ways but it can be difficult to learn.

 Stuck with this Host key verification failed error

 **Problems:** I was quite lost with whether github username password that I have passed in my machine is still stored in cache an thats creating trouble as i have changed github.com password ever since between.
-`git config --global username.password <>` do not seem to be much of rescue tho. //My intention was to so that I could feed my newly github password to my machine.
+`git config --global username.password <>` do not seem to be much of rescue tho.
+My intention was to so that I could feed my newly github password to my machine.

-I was doing the way of git clone <https://> way but SSHing is another way I could locally transfer ,and havent tried it tho.
+Above, I was doing the way of git clone <https://> way but SSH way is better

 Solutions:
 github has stopped supporting acc passwords.
 Now it requires token-based authentication (for example, a personal access, OAuth, or GitHub App installation token) for all authenticated Git operations.
 Excerpt from:https://github.blog/2020-12-15-token-authentication-requirements-for-git-operations/